mdread/dir-watcher/README.md

-using it as a library you have more control over the implementation of listeners but the stand-anone version is pretty flexible too becouse it uses scala itself as a configuration file, with the combination of a simple DSL to implement listeners and watch for events
+using it as a library you have more control over the implementation of listeners but the stand-anone version is pretty flexible too because it uses scala itself as a configuration file, with the combination of a simple DSL to implement listeners and watch for events